The Lake District

 Grasmere is filled with great things to do, so whether you are looking for something active, some retail therapy, or a romantic day out, you’ll find something to do in the village and the surrounding area.

-Our hotel provides the perfect base from which to explore Grasmere, so take a look at our rooms and make your booking today.
+Our hotel provides the perfect base from which to explore Grasmere, whether you’re looking for a romantic break or a family getaway, take a look at our rooms and make your booking today.